 Bathrooms with running water are scattered throughout the campground.
 Each one has an outdoor sink in the back for washing dishes.

 The General Store is walking distance from the campground.
 The prices are quite high so stock up before arriving at the park.
-The stores in Tusayan have similar prices, $16.99 for a pound of choice ribeye steak (not the organic, grass fed, antibiotic free kind).
-The fresh produce selection is also very limited.
+Fresh produce selection is also very limited.

 $18 dry camping